 Indication and dosage

-Lexapro must be taken with much care such that it cannot be taken more than the dosage that you are only required to have, or more often than just what you should.
+Lexapro must be taken with much care such that it cannot be taken more than the dosage that you are only required to have by the medical advice, or more often than just what you should.
 Lexapro may not be used for a prolonged period.

 This can be taken with food or on an empty stomach.
 Results will start to show after a month or so from the start of treatment.